Category: nec

 Application:

-It can unmask behavior, call it to account, suggesting the question, “You’ve crossed a line.
-Do you really want to go there?”
-Or, more harshly, “You’ve already passed the point of no return: Stop before your friends see you scratching around in a way that’s more humiliating to you than anyone else.”
+It can unmask behavior, call it to account, suggesting the question, “You’ve crossed a line, do you really want to go there?”
+Or, more harshly, “You’ve already passed the point of no return: Stop before your friends see you scratching around in a way that’s obviously more humiliating to you than anyone else.”

-When you see La Chiffred appear in context elsewhere, remember that you read about it here, first.
+Should you see La Chiffred appear in context elsewhere, remember that you read it here, first.

 ____________